Aside Posted on Updated on

 So let’s explore how to write goals for a sprint.

-Writing a paragraph or two, or simply a list, defining the sprint goals is good agile business for a scrum team.
+Writing a paragraph or two, or simply a list, defining the sprint goals is good Lean-Agile thinking and process for a Scrum team.
 The goals should meet the personal/professional development acronym SMART criteria.
+Stories are written with the guiding functions of the INVEST acronym.

 Specific – target a specific area for improvement.